Treating uterine polyps at Texas Fertility Center New Braunfels

 Some uterine polyps produce no symptoms but when symptoms are present, they may include:

 Most uterine polyps remain in the uterus, but it is possible for prolapsed uterine polyps to protrude into the vagina.

 Small, asymptomatic uterine polyps may require treatment in the presence of infertility because they may decrease the chances of pregnancy and increase the risk of miscarriage.
 Those linked to abnormal or heavy menstrual bleeding or polyps that are cancerous or at risk of becoming cancerous should be treated.

 Hysteroscopic polypectomy is a surgical procedure performed using a lighted instrument that is passed through the vagina and cervix into the uterus.
 The polyps are identified and removed during the procedure.
 This procedure is performed under anesthesia and usually requires no incisions.
 A gynecologist should evaluate any abnormal uterine bleeding.

 Board certified gynecologists and reproductive experts Dr. Susan Hudson specializes in fertility treatments for women who experience uterine polyps.

-Take the first step today – call Texas Fertility Center of New Braunfels to schedule your appointment with Dr. Hudson.
+Take the first step today – contact Texas Fertility Center New Braunfels to schedule your appointment with Dr. Hudson.